Limited time only

 What to include in an LLC operating agreement

 An LLC operating agreement typically covers several key areas, from basic company details to dispute resolution procedures.
-While you can draft one yourself, consider consulting a legal advisor to ensure compliance with your state's laws and to structure the agreement for your specific needs.
+While you can draft one yourself, consider consulting a legal advisor to make sure it complies with your state's laws and addresses your specific needs.

 Here's what to include: